CadeusTheGreat/NAS/README.md

 - OpenMediaVault
 - Plex

- Easy setup for a NAS.<br>
- This will install the following:
- - OpenMediaVault
- - Plex

 ## Notice
 These scripts are built around running Pi OS.
 They may work in other distributions but have ***only been tested for the Pi***.<br>